humaameer786/active-directory-homelab/README.md

 This repo is a work in progress and will grow alongside the lab.

-This repo is a work in progress and will grow alongside the lab.

 > I also decided to theme the lab around the TV series *The Mentalist*, which is why the users, departments and a few other names are based around the CBI.

 ## What I Want to Learn